openkentuckiana/codeforkyana.github.io/_posts/2019-12-18-power-utility-data.md

 ### Technical Details

-This project was inspried by Simon Willison's [PG&E outage tracking project](https://simonwillison.net/2019/Oct/10/pge-outages/), and it follows same pattern he created and uses some of his code as a starting point.
+This project was inspried by Simon Willison's [PG&E outage tracking project](https://simonwillison.net/2019/Oct/10/pge-outages/), and it follows the same pattern he created and uses some of his code as a starting point.

 #### How we get the data